angrybacon/doomsday-wiki/markdown/chapters/02-ddft/01-basics.md

 Double cantrip piles with Infernal Contract require a Conjurer's Bauble, since if you can't put a card back into your deck you'll deck yourself when you try to draw 4.
-This is not a situation that you will likely find yourself in, as Draw-4s like Infernal Contract and Conjurer's bauble tend to be uncommon deckbuilding choices in the most recent DDFT lists.
+This is not a situation that you will likely find yourself in, as Draw-4s like Infernal Contract and Conjurer's Bauble tend to be uncommon deckbuilding choices in the most recent DDFT lists.

 ## Variations